Robert J. Haupt

 - District of North Dakota

-Additionally, has been previously admitted to practice Pro Hac Vice in state and federal courts in Missouri, Texas, Florida, Arizona, New Mexico, Kansas and New York.
+Additionally, has been previously admitted to practice Pro Hac Vice in state and federal courts in Texas, Florida, Arizona, New Mexico and Kansas.

 - Certified Hotel Administrator.
 American Hotel and Motel Association, 1987